poanetwork/deployment-azure/Ceremony/ceremony.md

 5. You'll be prompted to indicate where to store the keys.
 Accept the default location by hitting ENTER.
 6. Next you'll be prompted for a passphrase (password).
 You can just hit ENTER to use this keypair without a passphrase, however, it is recommended that you provide a strong passphrase.
-7. This completes the generation procedure and you see the confirmation in the terminal window.
+7. This completes the generation procedure and you should see the confirmation in the terminal window.
 Do not close Terminal just yet.

 ### Windows PC